kimjo3900/hangman/README.md

 # hangman
-Text-based game written in Python
+Text-based game played on the console